gitter-badger/ecs/README.md

 // With Replace() you can chain component's creation: var entity2 = world.NewEntity ();
 entity2.Replace (new Component1 { Id = 10 }).Replace (new Component2 { Name = "Username" });
+// Any entity can be copied with all components: var entity2Copy = entity2.Copy ();
 // any entity can be destroyed. entity.Destroy ();
 ```